ludwigw/liturgical-calendar/docs/liturgical_logic.md

 ## Introduction
 The liturgical calendar is a system used by many Christian churches to organize the year around key feasts (special days), seasons (periods with particular themes), and readings from the Bible.
 Each week, the calendar determines which readings, prayers, and colors are used in worship.
 This project implements the Anglican liturgical calendar, which is based on a combination of fixed dates (like Christmas) and movable feasts (like Easter, which changes each year).

+See also: architecture.md for system design, api_reference.md for method details, and examples/ for runnable code.

 The code in this project is designed to calculate the correct season, week name, and readings for any given date, following the rules and traditions of the Anglican Communion.
 Mistakes in these calculations can lead to using the wrong readings or prayers in worship, so accuracy is essential.

 ## Glossary